naveen-malla/100DaysOfMLCode/README.md

 **DAY 26**:
 Resuming after a break.
 Revised ML course by Andrew NG on coursera.
 Completed two weeks' content and assignments.
 Working on optional assignments.
 [Course Link](https://www.coursera.org/learn/machine-learning)

+**DAY 27, 28**:
+Completed the optional assignments on Multivariate Cost function, Gradient Descent and Normal equation.
+Learned and implemented vectorization of cost function and gradient descent for easy coding in octave.